 Achieving great auditorium acoustics is difficult because it requires there be a happy medium between sounding “alive” and sounding “dead”.

 With live performances (bands, orchestras, plays, speeches, etc.), words and notes need to ring throughout the space.
 This ring increases sound quality and allows for the entire audience to hear better.

 The problem is that there is a fine line between a pleasant ring and an echoic mess.
 If sound rings too much it quickly – and quite dramatically – reduces sound quality and the audience’s ability to hear clearly.

 So … what’s the solution?
 How is one to find the happy place between absent and disruptive?
 Alive and dead?
 Pleasant and painful?

 The answer is to use a combination of absorption and diffusion.

 The absorption reduces the amount of noise in the room so there is less reverberation.
 Diffusion breaks up and disperses the sound waves that aren’t absorbed.
 This reduces slap-back echo (reverberation between two parallel walls) and allows for the leftover sound to reverberate without being disruptive.

 A perfect example of this type of treatment is in Virginia’s Woodberry Forrest School (read full case study).
 We treated the back wall of the school’s auditorium with absorptive wall panels, which absorb sound after it has passed the audience once.
 This reduces the amount of secondary waves (waves that have bounced off of an object) the audience hears.

-The diffusion in this auditorium is applied to the side walls to eliminate the slap-back echo between the two side walls.
-They don’t absorb any of the noise though, so the sound remains in the room and rings.
+To correct the sound in this auditorium, we applied diffusion to the side walls.
+This is to eliminate the slap-back echo between the two side walls.
+Unfortunately, they don’t absorb any of the noise though, so the sound remains in the room and rings.